backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Users may add links to descriptor YAML files to provide additional reference information to external content & resources.
-Links are not intended to drive any additional functionality within backstage, which is best left to `annotations` and `labels`.
+Links are not intended to drive any additional functionality within Backstage, which is best left to `annotations` and `labels`.
 It is recommended to use links only when an equivalent well-known `annotation` does not cover a similar use case.